Have you ever thought about what that animal could have been if it wasn’t the meat on your plate? James Acaster says it could have been a lawyer.

 Comedian James Acaster, the one who did bake off once and wrote with a candle on Cats Does Countdown, teams up with Ed Gamble, the guy from Mock the Week, in a fantasy restaurant where diners can order their dream 3 course meal.

 Each episode see’s the comedic pair offering a range of celebrities the opportunity to create the starter, main and dessert of their dreams.
-And if that’s not weird enough for you, somewhere along each hour long segment, Acaster screams BREAD OR POPPADOMS and other ‘this or thats’.
+And if that’s not weird enough for you, somewhere along each hour long segment, Acaster screams POPPADODOMS OR BREAD and other ‘this or thats’.
 It’s the weirdness of the questions that really helps you reconsider who your favorite celebrities are.
-For instance, if I had previously known that Loyle Carner drank sparkling water over still , I would have definitely reconsidered investing myself so deep into his music.
-He may be cool but that’s just gross really.
+For instance, if I had previously known that Loyle Carner drank sparkling water over still , I would have definitely reconsidered investing myself so deeply into his music.
+He may be cool but that’s just gross really isn’t it.

 Only downside of this podcast, for me, is the fact that they don’t actually get served the meal afterward.
 I know it’s a dream restaurant (I mean, James enters as a magical food genie) but it’s quite an anti-climax after the hour long talk about food, when both you and the guest have to leave hungry.
 It’s not the kind of podcast where you can sip a hot cup of tea and comfortably tune in, it’s more of an edge of your seat listen, where Victoria Coren Mitchell’s scooping hot buttery Lurpack all over a warm fluffy loaf, whilst you’ve wound up sat with a lukewarm cuppa dreaming of steamy hot bread baskets.